Game Boy Advance Video

 Game Boy Advance Video was a format for putting full color, full-motion videos onto Game Boy Advance ROM cartridges.
-These videos were playable using the Game Boy Advance system's screen and sound hardware.
-The cartridges were all developed and published by Majesco Entertainment, while the Pokémon Game Boy Advance Video cartridges were published by Nintendo.
-Most cartridges were developed by DC Studios, Inc., except for the few labelled "Movie Pak" which were developed by 4Kids Entertainment's subsidiary 4Kids Technology, Inc. The video cartridges are colored white for easy identification and are sold as Game Boy Advance Video Paks.
-The Game Boy Advance Video game paks offer the same 240×160 resolution as standard Game Boy Advance games, except for the Shrek and Shark Tale pack, which is at 112p.
+These videos are playable using the Game Boy Advance system's screen and sound hardware.
+They were all published by Majesco Entertainment, except for the Pokémon Game Boy Advance Video cartridges, which were published by Nintendo.
+Most cartridges were developed by DC Studios, Inc., except for the few labelled "Movie Pak" which were developed by 4Kids Entertainment's subsidiary 4Kids Technology, Inc. The video cartridges are colored white for easy identification and are sold as Game Boy Advance Video Paks; these offer the same 240×160 resolution as standard Game Boy Advance games, except for the Shrek and Shark Tale pack, which is at 112p.

 History

 The product was originally announced as GBA-TV in 2003.
 Game Boy Advance Video Paks first became available in North America in May 2004.
 In June 2004, Majesco had expanded its Game Boy Advance Video licenses into other categories.
-They had also expanded the library to include shows from Nickelodeon, Nick Jr, Cartoon Network, and Funimation, in addition to the existing 4Kids cartridges.
+They had also expanded the library to include shows from Nickelodeon, Nick Jr., Cartoon Network, and Funimation, in addition to the existing 4Kids cartridges.
 In November 2004, Majesco started to sell GBA Video Paks featuring several Disney Channel animated series, including Brandy & Mr. Whiskers, Kim Possible, Lilo & Stitch: The Series, and The Proud Family.
 In November 2005, Majesco began to sell GBA Video Paks featuring full-length animated films from DreamWorks Animation including Shrek 2 and Shark Tale.
 A special GBA Video Pak containing the films Shrek and Shark Tale combined into one cartridge was released in 2006.

 Copy protection

 Game Boy Advance Video Paks are viewable only on Game Boy Advance, Game Boy Advance SP, Game Boy Micro, Nintendo DS, and Nintendo DS Lite systems, as the owners of copyright in the television shows requested that Majesco prevent people from using the GameCube's Game Boy Player accessory to play and record the shows onto VHS tapes or DVDs.
-However, the low resolution and mono sound would result in a low-quality video output on a TV regardless.
+However, the low resolution (both for the time and especially by modern standards) and mono sound would result in a low-quality video output on a TV regardless, thus making it significantly inferior to VHS and DVD.
 Unlike Sony's PlayStation 2 and Microsoft's Xbox video game consoles, the Nintendo GameCube cannot output Macrovision gain-control copy distortion signals.
 The GBA Video Paks perform a check when inserted into the Game Boy Player, using the same logo authentication method used by Game Boy Advance games that support controller rumble, and will freeze with the message "Not compatible with Game Boy Player" if they detect the Game Boy Player in use.